GoogleChrome/developer.chrome.com/site/en/blog/document-domain-setter-deprecation/index.md

 ## How do I know if my site is affected?

+{% Aside 'warning' %}

+Setting `document.domain` will fail silently.
+No error will be thrown (as [specified](https://html.spec.whatwg.org/multipage/browsers.html#dom-document-domain)).

+{% endAside %}

-If your website is affected by this change, Chrome warns you in the DevTools Issues panel — this warning has been added in 2022. \
+If your website is affected by this change, Chrome warns you in the DevTools Issues panel — this warning has been added in 2022.
 Notice the yellow flag in the upper right of DevTools.

 {% Img src="image/O2RNUyVSLubjvENAT3e7JSdqSOx1/HIqzEZLIDAIPgY9y39X1.png", alt="Screenshot of the issue warning in DevTools", width="800", height="255" %}